nthnn/QLBase/README.md

 [![License](https://img.shields.io/badge/license-CERN-blue.svg)](https://github.com/nthnn/QLBase/blob/main/LICENSE)
 <a href="https://www.buymeacoffee.com/nthnn"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" height="20px"></a>

-QLBase is a powerful open-source backend solution designed to provide scalable and reliable services for a wide range of applications.
+QLBase is a powerful open-source decentralizable backend solution designed to provide scalable and reliable services for a wide range of applications.
 It offers a comprehensive set of features including user account authentication, SMS verification via OTP (One-Time Password), data analytics, database storage, file storage, and even machine learning as a software service.
 QLBase aims to be a flexible alternative to traditional cloud-based services, empowering developers to build robust applications with ease.

 > **Note**: QLBase is a work-in-progress.